Walter Mirisch, Oscar-winning producer, dead at 101 - KESQ

 A memorial service will be held at a future date.

-Former Associated Press writer David Germain contributed biographical information to this report from Los Angeles.
+Former Associated Press writer David Germain contributed biographical information to this report.